-A. Datasets
+A. Data Sets

 We have focused our experiments on surveillance videos.
-As the proposed approach is designed to be effective for low-quality, low-resolution videos, we have collected an appropriate dataset with 15 sequences.
-We call it the UCSB-Courtyard dataset.
-These video clips have been recorded using Cisco WVC2300 wireless ip-network cameras overlooking a busy pedestrian crossing from five different viewpoints.
-Each sequence contains on an average 150 frames with pedestrians on a busy courtyard in an uncontrolled setting.
-The number of pedestrians vary from 1 to 4.
-The tracking targets undergo complex appearance changes due to shadows, occlusions and compression artifacts.
-The Browse2, WalkByShop1front, ShopAssistant1front, TwoEnter-Shop2cor, OneShopOneWait2cor and OneLeaveShop1cor sequences from CAVIAR [9] dataset are used for comparisons as well.
-These datasets are used to measure single object tracking performance.
+As the proposed approach is designed to be effective for low-quality and low-resolution videos, we have collected an appropriate data set with 15 sequences.
+We call it the UCSB-Courtyard data set.
+These video clips have been recorded using Cisco WVC2300 wireless ip network cameras overlooking a busy pedestrian crossing from five different viewpoints.
+Each sequence contains on average 150 frames with pedestrians on a busy courtyard in an uncontrolled setting.
+The number of pedestrians varies from 1 to 4.
+The tracking targets undergo complex appearance changes due to shadows, occlusions, and compression artifacts.
+The Browse2, WalkByShop1front, ShopAssistant1front, TwoEnterShop2cor, OneShopOneWait2cor, and OneLeaveShop1cor sequences from the CAVIAR [9] data set are used for comparisons as well.
+These data sets are used to measure single-object tracking performance.
 The proposed method is also capable of detecting multiple moving objects in a scene.
 To compare and benchmark with respect to other multiple object trackers, we have chosen the S2L2 sequence of PETS2009 [6].

-As described earlier, we have composed the library videos from a dataset which covers bike paths on a university campus.
-The scenes captured on this dataset are distinct from test datasets.
-We demonstrate that with a small library of videos, we can apply learnt motion patterns from one dataset onto an entirely different dataset.
+As described earlier, we have composed the library videos from a data set that covers bike paths on a university campus.
+The scenes captured on this data set are distinct from test data sets.
+We demonstrate that with a small library of videos, we can apply learned motion patterns from one data set onto an entirely different data set.